philratcliffe/openbanking_atm_project/README.md

 * Under Django settings, set the required environment variables (see above)

-* Under Django settings, set the required environment variable.
+* Under Django settings, set the required environment variables.

 * Create a Django server configuration for running the project.

-* Under the Django server configuration set the required environment variable.
+* Under the Django server configuration set the required environment variables.